mergestat/docs/blog/2023-02-18-identifiying-open-source-risk-part-1/index.md

 WHERE path LIKE '%pom.xml%'
 ```

-From this generated list of file, we can do our own analysis, if you’re already using an SCA tool for your organisation you can run your own analysis.
+From this generated list of files, we can do our own analysis.
+If you’re already using an SCA tool for your organisation you can also run your own analysis.
 Keep in mind that having a security tool for your organisation, doesn’t mean everyone is using it (yet).

-If we find a potential vulnerability in a file, we can also query who the last author (developer) and who committed it to the repo again using another query.
+If we find a potential vulnerability in a file, we can also query who the last author (developer) was and who committed it to the repo again using another query:

 ```sql
 SELECT author_email, author_when, committer_email, committer_when